 Plate 11.1 Monthly mean ethane mole fractions that have been reported to the WDCGG by GAW stations and from EMEP and UCI as regional/contributing networks.
 The mole fractions are illustrated in different colors.
 The sites are listed in order from north to south.
 The red line indicates the equator.
 Only WDCGG data from the sites with an asterisk at the end of the station index were used in Plate 11.3 after screening outliers manually.
-EMEP data were used with station indices (blue and italics), which consist of the EBAS code (7 characters) and the latitude.
-For the first time, the flask sampling network by the Department of Chemistry, University of California, Irvine (UCI) have provided data to the GAW VOC programme, which are indicated with the original site codes and latitudes in magenta and italics.
+EMEP data were used with station indices (blue italics), which consist of the EBAS code (7 characters) and the latitude.
+The flask sampling network by the Department of Chemistry, University of California, Irvine (UCI) have provided data to the GAW VOC programme, which are indicated with the original site codes and latitudes (magenta italics).
 See the text for details.

 Plate 11.2 Monthly mean propane mole fractions that have been reported to the WDCGG by GAW stations and from EMEP and UCI as regional/contributing networks.
 The mole fractions are illustrated in different colors.
 The sites are listed in order from north to south.
 The red line indicates the equator.
 Only WDCGG data from the sites with an asterisk at the end of the station index were used in Plate 11.3 after screening outliers manually.
-EMEP data were used with station indices (blue and italics), which consist of the EBAS code (7 characters) and the latitude.
-UCI data are indicated with the original site codes and latitudes in magenta and italics.
+EMEP data were used with station indices (blue italics), which consist of the EBAS code (7 characters) and the latitude.
+UCI data are indicated with the original site codes and latitudes (magenta italics).
 See the text for details.